 Is Mulan kid friendly?
 I am highly skeptical of all MPAA ratings (um hello, Star Wars: The Rise of Skywalker not disclosing any language??).
 As we know, not all movie ratings these days are the same.
 With ratings unpredictable these days, PG rating oscillating between Incredibles 2 intense and Christopher Robin calm, having fully disclosed parent guidelines can be helpful in determining if a movie is safe for your whole family to watch – and worth paying the extra $29.99 to see.
 With the new live action Mulan as the first ever rated PG-13 live action remake, is this Mulan Movie Review | Safe for Kids?
 Parents should be concerned.

-For the first time in Disney live action history (Pirates of the Caribbean being the first), Mulan is rated PG-13 for sequences of violence.
+For the second time in Disney live action history (Pirates of the Caribbean being the first), Mulan is rated PG-13 for sequences of violence.
 Is Mulan safe for kids to see?
 Are there other surprises we should be worried about in the MPAA movie rating?

 Language.
 Thankfully, no swear words are found in this film.
 No references any language that would be a red flag for small children.
 Thank you, Disney.

 Adult Themes.
 There are a few minutes of very brief blurred nudity (parts meticulously hidden behind trees and nothing is shown), solely for bathing.
 No other potential adult theme issues are presented.

 Violence.
 Y’all, it’s war movie.
 While blood and gore is kept to a minimum, you do see multiple battle sequences with swords and bow and arrows, after battle scenes, and the implications of death.
 And these are the depiction of “real” people, which could be very intense for little children.